aiskunks/aiskunks/README.md

 AI Skunks is a non-profit experiential AI playground whose mission is to use technology and AI to teach research, creativity, and entrepreneurial thinking and skills.

 Experiential AI is learning AI by doing AI.
-Experiential Learning is the process of learning by doing.
+Experiential learning is the process of learning by doing.
 By engaging in hands-on experiences and reflection, people learn how to apply knowledge to real-world situations.

 Mentorship is critical for experiential learning.
 The primary purpose of Skunks.ai is to connect more experienced AI nerds with those less experienced and have them work on open-source code, tutorials, or writing articles.